4 Ways to Improve Physician and Provider Satisfaction

 Reducing the amount of time providers spend on administrative tasks can help to build a healthier relationship between payers and providers, increase provider autonomy in the workplace, and improve the overall quality of patient care.

-Here are some actionable items that can work to improve the payor-provider relationship and reduce provider burnout:
+Here are four actionable items that can work to improve the payer-provider relationship and reduce provider burnout:

 Improving the functionality and efficiency of our healthcare systems requires open, communicative, and collaborative relationships between payers and providers.
 What’s more, payers and providers who leverage technology to streamline credentialing, enrollment, and other administrative tasks can give providers more time with their patients in support of better patient outcomes.